Wjpolhamus/Observador/README.md

 **Observador**
 ---

 Observador: The Game.
+A peaceful exploration game about slowing down and appreciating the world around you.

-A game where there is no urgency, the player can enjoy the beauty of the world around them while not being forced to do anything.
+the player can enjoy the beauty of the world around them while not being forced to do anything.
 Or, if you enjoy having something to work towards, you can find missions that reward you for completing, and progressing better.
 While there will be no need to follow the story, the option will always be there, and youll be able to do cool things if you do!
 Someone who doesn't want to follow that